adrianBrands/project-exam-1-adrianBrands/README.md

 ## Description

-Add a more detailed description of what your project entails and set out to do.
+Project buliding a responsive blog website, with the interest of cars.

 You can add some bullet points if you'd like to: